CrazylegsKorb/intro-to-networking-proj1/README.md

 # intro-to-networking-proj1
-Daily planner with local weather through darksky highlighting the start of major precipitation(>20% chance), and access to user's google calendar.
+Daily planner with local weather through darksky highlighting the start of major precipitation(>20% chance).
 The purpose of this application is to supply the user with the essential information about their day before they leave the house.

 ## Current State of Project
 * Alpha